Nicky Delmonico: Coaching career

 On February 2, 2022, Delmonico was named as the hitting coach for the Winston-Salem Dash, the High-A Chicago White Sox affiliate.

+In 2024, Delmonico was promoted to hitting coach for the Birmingham Barons, Chicago's Double-A affiliate.
+He reprised the role for the 2025 season.

 Personal life

 He is the son of Rod Delmonico.
-His two older brothers, Joey and Tony, are both baseball players.
+His two older brothers both played competitive baseball.

-Delmonico married Jessica Martin in October 2021.